Healthcare specific training

 KEY LEARNING OUTCOMES:

 " Fantastic!
-I walk away with increased knowledge on empathy and how it affects us and those around us.
+I walked away with increased knowledge on empathy and how it affects us and those around us.
 Thought -provoking and emotive – in a good way!"

 Senior clinician NHFT